Safe-FedLLM: Delving into the Safety of Federated Large Language Models: Experiments

 \subsection{Main Results}

-\textbf{Effectiveness.} Table~\ref{tab:main-llama} shows the performance of Safe-FedLLM and various baselines on Llama3.1-8B under a 30\% malicious client ratio.
-We observe that all levels of the Safe-FedLLM module provide effective defense, particularly at the shadow level.
-Safe-FedLLM achieves state-of-the-art results on the rule metric, outperforming the second-best method (Krum) by 52.7\%.
-This shows that Safe-FedLLM can effectively identify and filter malicious clients through the LoRA-Probe and Safety Defense Module.
-Furthermore, we find that, Safe-FedLLM maintains strong performance and even surpasses FedAvg on certain datasets.
-These results confirm that, despite the added security considerations, Safe-FedLLM can still ensure effective model training while preserving strong learning performance.
+\textbf{Effectiveness.} Table~\ref{tab:main-llama} shows the performance of our method and various baselines on Llama3.1-8B under a 30\% malicious client ratio.
+We observe that all three variants provide effective defenses, with Shadow-Level performing particularly well.
+Our method achieves the best overall safety performance while maintaining competitive utility.
+For example, on the Rule metric for BeaverTails \& LMSYS-Chat, Shadow-Level achieves a 52.7\% relative improvement over Multi-Krum.
+This suggests that the proposed framework can effectively identify and filter malicious clients through the LoRA-Probe and defense modules.
+Furthermore, it maintains strong performance and even surpasses FedAvg on certain datasets.
+These results confirm that, despite the additional security mechanisms, the framework maintains effective training and strong learning performance.

-To verify the robustness of Safe-FedLLM, we also evaluate it on Qwen2.5-7B.
-Table~\ref{tab:main-qwen} shows that Safe-FedLLM achieves consistent safety improvements on both Llama3.1-8B and Qwen2.5-7B, across different attack sources and demonstrating strong cross-backbone robustness.
+To assess the generalizability of Safe-FedLLM across different backbone models, we further evaluate it on Qwen2.5-7B.
+The results in Table~\ref{tab:main-qwen}, together with those on Llama3.1-8B, show that Safe-FedLLM consistently improves safety across different backbone models and attack sources.
 Among the three variants, Shadow-Level delivers the best overall safety gains.

 \textbf{Efficiency.} We evaluate the overhead of Safe-FedLLM on Llama3.1-8B with a 30\% malicious client ratio.
-As shown in Table~\ref{tab:efficiency}, Safe-FedLLM introduces only marginal additional training-time overhead compared to FedAvg, with a total training time increase of only 3.2\%.
+As shown in Table~\ref{tab:efficiency}, Safe-FedLLM introduces only marginal additional training-time overhead compared to FedAvg, with a total increase of 3.2\%.
 Our framework is parameter-efficient: Step-Level and Client-Level maintain the same number of trainable LoRA parameters as standard LoRA fine-tuning (3.41M).
-While Shadow-Level doubles the trainable parameters to 6.82M due to the additional shadow branch, it can be computed in parallel with the main branch, resulting in negligible wall-clock time while providing significant safety improvements.
+While Shadow-Level doubles the trainable parameters to 6.82M due to the additional shadow branch, it can be computed in parallel with the main branch, resulting in negligible wall-clock overhead and significant safety improvements.
 These results demonstrate that Safe-FedLLM is both lightweight and practical, achieving robust enhancements with minimal overhead.